 The driver is responsible for coordinating the action of the evolver on the simulation as a whole.
 The only driver at present is Oxs_StandardDriver.
 The specify block has the form evolver should be a reference to a previously declared evolver, and mesh should be a reference to a previously declared mesh. min_timestep and max_timestep are the minimum and maximum time step size allowed during Landau-Lifshitz ODE evolution, in seconds.
-A stage is considered complete when $|\dot{\mathbf{M}}/\mathbf{M}{\rm s}|$ drops below stopping_dm_dt (in degrees/nanosecond), or when the number of steps taken on the current problem reaches stage_iteration_limit. stage_iteration_limit is an optional integer parameter, with default value of 0, which is interpreted to mean no iteration limit.
+A stage is considered complete when $|\dot{\mathbf{M}}/\mathrm{M_s}|$ drops below stopping_dm_dt (in degrees/nanosecond), or when the number of steps taken on the current problem reaches stage_iteration_limit. stage_iteration_limit is an optional integer parameter, with default value of 0, which is interpreted to mean no iteration limit.
 Similarly, a simulation as a whole is considered complete when either the stage count reaches number_of_stages or the total number of steps taken reaches total_iteration_limit.
-Both of these are optional parameters with default value 0, meaning no limit.
+Both of these are optional parameters with default values of 1 and 0, respectively.
+In both cases 0 is interpreted as meaning no limit.
 Ms specifies the saturation magnetization distribution, in A/m. m0 is the initial spin configuration.
 These should be unit vectors, specified using an embedded vector field initializer object.